 Gastritis is when your stomach lining gets red and swollen (inflamed).

 Your stomach lining is strong.
-In most cases acid does not hurt it.
-But it can get inflamed and irritated if you drink too much alcohol, eat spicy foods, or smoke.
+In most cases, acid does not hurt it.
+But it can get inflamed and irritated if you drink too much alcohol, eat spicy foods, have damage from pain relievers called NSAIDs, or smoke.